sergeych/unikrypto/README.md

 **Smart EtA encryption for public keys**.
 It is possible to encrypt long plaintext with private keys with a minimal overhead.
 The encryption is binary compatible with universa one as long as all the data fit the private key block.
 Longer data is automatically wrapped into a radnom key encrypted container that is partially placed in the private key encrypted block and the rest is appended to it.
 Minimal overhead, no headache.

 **Generalized key identities**: modern alternative to key fingerprints less ancient key addresses, takes the best of these two in the kotlin style: convenient tool to organize, compare and find keys without weakening the identified keys.

+**Signed records with serialization support** using kotlinx serialization and [boss-serialization-mp](https://github.com/sergeych/boss-serialization-mp).

 ## Roadmap